Published: Last Updated:

 Why You Should Trust Our List

 The author of this list, Ben McKimm, is one of the few motoring journalists in Australia who has driven every single one of these vehicles.
 That’s right, he’s steered an Aston Martin Vanquish, Ferrari 12Cilindri, and Rolls-Royce Ghost Series II Extended.
-To compile this list, he looked at the list price of the vehicles and ranked them from most expensive to least expensive.
+To compile this list, he looked at the list price of the vehicles and ranked them from most to least expensive.
 He capped the list at ten cars to make it as informative as possible, without bloat.
-He listed the engine, power, and performance figures, and wrote a description about each car with some insights that he found while driving them.
+He listed the engine, power, and performance figures, and wrote a description about each vehicle with some insights he found while driving them.